solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 -   Use case studies as basis for justification of your designs
 -   Attend conferences to learn how others are using the product(s)

-# 13 / Zero to Hero
+# 14 / Zero to Hero

-As we approach the end to this developer guide, hopefully it is now possible to assess where in the application and MySQL instance evolution the target environment may be and then using that waypoint, determine what things are needed to take the application architecture to the next level in the evolutionary progression.
+As we approach the end to this developer guide, it should now be possible to assess where in the application and database evolution the target environment may be and using that waypoint, determine what steps are needed to take the application architecture to the next level in the evolutionary progression.

 ## Determining the evolutionary waypoint

-In module 4, we explored an evolution from classic development and deployment to current modern methods.
-It is important to understand where the current position and where it will be in the future.
+In module 4, we explored a series of progressions from classic development and deployment to current modern development and deployment methods.
+As a review, bre sure to reference this information to find your waypoint.

 ## Summary of tasks

 -   Have the right tools available
--   Determine how to deploy the application
+-   Determine how best to deploy the application
 -   Utilize code repositories with CI/CD enabled
 -   Ensure the target environment is configured to support the workload(s)